cybercongress/go-cyber/docs/run_validator.md

 It will return a bech32 public key.
 Let’s call it **<your_node_pubkey>**.
 The next step is to to declare a validator candidate.
 The validator candidate is the account which stakes the coins.
-So the validator candidate is an account this time.
+So the validator candidate is the account this time.
-To declare a validator candidate, run the following command adjusting the stake amount and the other fields:
+To declare a validator candidate, run the following command adjusting the staked amount and the other fields:

 ```bash
 cyberdcli tx staking create-validator \